-after some decades spent listening to joni mitchell in a south african forest, ruby gill hummingbirded over the indian ocean to hum about violence, joy, privilege and border security to a tolerant melbourne population. almost immediately, her piercing lyrics, classically-trained piano-hands and disproportionately massive voice left audiences across the country shaken, transfixed and sometimes a bit hungry.
+After decades spent silencing the South African forests in which she was raised, Ruby Gill hummingbirded over the Indian Ocean to hum about violence, joy, privilege and border security to a tolerant Melbourne population.
+Almost immediately, her piercing lyrics, grumpy guitar, classically-trained piano-hands and disproportionately massive voice left audiences across the country shaken, transfixed and sometimes a bit hungry.

 all photos on this site were taken by Max Fairclough on his travels around the world taking portraits of creative human beings.